 History of Studio

 The studio also serves as a space for photo shoots, client meetings and brainstorming new creative ideas.
 It’s really important to have a space that can fuel your team’s creativity and surround a work-life with flexible work areas.
 One of the flexible work areas is this center island.
 The island has many purposes including a dining, happy hours, meeting gatherings and working on projects.
-The Wit and Delight team takes very good care for the space and expect each of their guests to as well.
+The Wit and Delight team takes very good care of the space and expect each of their guests to as well.
 Kate believes that caring for your space is a form of self – care and beneficial to your mental health.

 In the space, a lot of work is being done.
 Writers are able to create quality content on a range of topics for the blog.
 Each person can share their stories around interiors and décor, fashion, wellness, entertaining, and travel.
 As the team works on the blog as their main priority, Kate is focused on creating new art prints for their new retail shop.
 The shop offers a line of digital prints, stationery and gifts online and in boutique stores.
 The team at Wit and Delight gets to work and live this life daily at their beautiful headquarters.